 What?
-You thought I was done with Sarah J. Maas books?
+You thought I was done with SJM books?
 You bet.

 Okay, I might not be the biggest fantasy and fiction fan, and I’m more into non-fiction (girl’s gotta pump their brains with factual information, too).